 - Testing the proposed method in ‘the field’ on farms with existing agri-environment scheme agreement holders

-The project is now completed and the reports from project are available here:
+The project is now completed and the reports from project are available on the University of Gloucestershire’s Research Repository: